11 Safe Shoveling Techniques To Keep Your Back Fit & Healthy

-This will make it easier to lift and dig while also taking the strain off your back, wrist and shoulder.
+This will make it easier to lift and dig while also taking the strain off your back, wrists, and shoulders.

-So while they are more expensive than a regular shovel, the pain you'll avoid from using one will be worth it.
+So while they are more expensive than a regular shovel, they are great fro helping you to avoid pain.

 Take a look for yourself and see what you think:

 Wear A Back Support Belt

 I mentioned earlier how important it is to keep your core muscles strong as they support your back while digging and shoveling.

-The good news is you can give them a helping hand by wearing a back support belt.
+And the good news is you can give them a big helping hand by wearing a back support belt.

 Now it's important to say here that these belts won't make you invincible with a shovel in your hand.

-But they will work alongside your core muscles to support and stabilise your lower back as you work, dig and lift.
+But they will work alongside your core muscles to support and stabilise your lower back as you shovel, dig, and lift.

-And they also encourage you to keep a good posture and digging technique, which is great for relieving pressure.
+And they will also encourage you to keep a good posture and digging technique, which is great for relieving pressure.